MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 #### Task 2: Create an Azure Network Adapter

->**Note**: Due to recent changes in the WAC console, this step is currently unavailable to execute.
+> [!NOTE]
+> Azure Network Adapter creation is currently unavailable in Windows Admin Center.
+Skip this task and continue to Exercise 3.

 ## Exercise 3: Deploying Windows Admin Center gateway in Azure